A Councillor's role

 Councillors are elected by local people to plan, run, monitor and develop council business.
 This includes taking part in partnerships with others to do this.
 Councillors work to improve the quality of life for people within the borough.

-Councillors usually represent a political party or group, such as a Residents' Association.
-However, they may be independent.
+Councillors usually represent a political party or group, however, they may be independent.
 All Councillors represent all the residents of the Borough.

 The role of a councillor can be very varied and it is up to each individual councillor how they work.
 However, the three main areas of responsibility are: